-Thanks go to the work of the Neighbourhood Plan Group and volunteers in their efforts to collect the evidence and engage widely with local residents, businesses, service providers and planning / specialist advisors in the drafting of the plan.
+- 15. Thanks go to the work of the Neighbourhood Plan Group and volunteers in reviewing the plan.
 Their names are as follows:

 - Antony Argles

 - Damian Boyle

 - Jenny Burden

 - Geoff Coull

-- Debbie Davies

-- Bernard Handley
+- Jan Fairman

 - Tim Harman

-- Justin Johnson

-- Bryn MacGregor

 - Debby Mackenzie

-- Mike Silvey
+- Steve O'Connell

-- Peter Slocombe
+- Peter Slocombe (Chairman)

 - John Tanner

-Thanks also go to Jo Witherden (of Dorset Planning Consultant Limited) for her support to the Parish Council and Neighbourhood Plan Group as their professional planning advisor.
+Thanks also go to Jo Witherden (of Dorset Planning Consultant Limited) for her continued support to the Parish Council and Neighbourhood Plan Group as their professional planning advisor.

-And last but by no means least, thanks go to those who took the time to come along to the many consultation events or respond in writing, this plan is much improved for having everyone's input.
+16. And last but by no means least, thanks go to those who took the time to come along to the many consultation events or respond in writing, this plan is much improved for having everyone's input.